orchidsoftware/orchid.software/source/en/docs/screens.md

 Layouts are responsible for the appearance of the screen, that is, how and in what form the data will be displayed.

 Each layout may include a different layout, that is, nesting.
-For example, the screen is divided into two columns, in the left-field for filling, on the right, there are a reference table and a graph.
+For example, the screen divided into two columns, in the left-field for filling, on the right, there are a reference table and a graph.
 You can come up with your examples of attachments.